High Priests of America

 Blaze felt good about the present state of affairs.
 Upon his departure from Cusco, he had promised himself not to get involved in the grand politics of an empire again, and he did not get involved.
 At least not more than he had to.
 After years of journeying through the jungle, he made his new home here, in Cholula, a city situated right off the empire’s heart.

-Cholula was a splendid place — a religious center strewn with all kinds of temples and visited by pilgrims from all over the land — but more importantly, it lay an entire two days journey away from Tenochtitlan.
+Cholula was a splendid place — a religious center strewn with all kinds of temples and visited by pilgrims from all over the land — but more importantly, it lay an entire two days journey from Tenochtitlan.
 Blaze found that distance big enough to satisfy his taste for relative peace and quiet.
 Peace and quiet were the two things he always thought he wanted, but in the end never could commit to.
 He liked to keep himself busy.
-But even though he ended up in a big city again, he was not going to climb to power.
-He promised himself that as soon as he set his foot in Cholula.
+But even though he ended up in a big city again, he promised himself that this time he was not going to climb to power.

 For a few years he lived like that, letting others above him carry the burden of responsibility.